janikdotzel/graphql-akka-http/README.md

 ## Querying the API

-> I recommend GraphQL Playground for testing the API.
+> I used GraphQL Playground for testing the API.
 [Github Link](https://github.com/graphql/graphql-playground)
+> But you can use any other tool like Postman or Insomnia.

 Query all users: